 We support Julie’s work with other organisations, including the Sophie Lancaster Foundation, Maundy Relief and Pancreatic Cancer.

-Warren Brown has been a member of Hope Theatre Company since our first production of The Laramie Project in 2004.
+Warren Brown has been a member of Hive North since our first production of The Laramie Project in 2004.
 He returned to Hope in 2009 to be a part of the premiere production of The Laramie Project – 10 Years Later, playing the part of Aaron McKinney.
 Warren first worked with Adam Zane as a student at Salford University and Hope gave Warren his first professional acting job.